sebastianbhahn/NeuronConcept2/README.md

 Not sure what other neuron types might be useful, or not.
 This model is supposed to learn to train itself eventually.
 For real time learning.
-The system is meant to run in cycles, loops. semi-asynchronous, but I think I was going to rework part of the reward system to be synchronous and get rid of some taskthreads, if I haven't already.
+The system is meant to run in cycles, loops. semi-asynchronous, but I think I was going to rework part of the reward system and neuron placement system (which isn't finished) to be synchronous and get rid of some taskthreads, if I haven't already.
 It's been some time since I messed with this.
 Wanted a more finished version before uploading it but I lost interest.